Unclaimed cash could be yours

 October 16, 2014

-UPSTATE, S.C. - At the South Carolina State Fair Wednesday, people lined up to search their name at the Palmetto Payback booth.
+UPSTATE, S.C. - At the South Carolina State Fair Wednesday, people lined up to search their name at the Unclaimed Property Program booth.
 They're trying to see if the state owes them money.

 Kay McClanahan just learned she had several old accounts in her name, waiting for her.